celo-org/docs/docs/holder/manage/self-custody.md

 If you only have a single Ledger, and are comfortable losing the security advantage of keeping the beneficiary key offline when voting, you can configure a second address on the same Ledger as your voting key.

 First, read [these instructions](/wallet/ledger/setup) carefully.
-Then, whereever you see instructions to connect your Vote Signer Ledger, for each command line containing `--useLedger` also add `--ledgerCustomAddresses "[1]"`.
+Then, wherever you see instructions to connect your Vote Signer Ledger, for each command line containing `--useLedger` also add `--ledgerCustomAddresses "[1]"`.
 If in doubt, [ask for help](#Support).

 ## Deployment